Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Introduction

-\begin{itemize} \item Our proposed Prompting4Debugging (P4D) serves as a debugging tool to red-team T2I diffusion models with safety mechanisms for finding problematic prompts resulting in safety-evasive outputs. \item Our extensive experiments based on the Inappropriate Image Prompts (I2P) dataset reveal the fact that around half of the prompts which originally can be tackled by the existing safety mechanisms are actually manipulable by our P4D to become problematic ones. \item We also observe that some of the existing safety mechanisms in T2I diffusion models could lead to a false sense of safety by ``\textit{information obfuscation}'' for red-teaming: when turning off the safety mechanism during the debugging process, it even becomes easier for our P4D to find the problematic prompts which are still effective to pass the safety mechanism and produce inappropriate image content during the inference time.
+Overall, we propose a \textbf{Prompting4Debugging (P4D)} framework to help debugging/red-teaming the T2I diffusion models equipped with safety mechanisms via utilizing prompt engineering techniques as well as leveraging an unconstrained diffusion model to automatically and efficiently find the problematic prompts that would lead to inappropriate content.
+Moreover, the problematic prompts discovered by our P4D debugging tool can be used for understanding model misbehavior and as important references for follow-up works to construct stronger safety mechanisms.
+The illustration of our proposed P4D is provided in Figure~\ref{fig:teaser_figure}.
+Our main contributions are summarized as follows. \begin{itemize} \item Our proposed Prompting4Debugging (P4D) serves as a debugging tool to red-team T2I diffusion models with safety mechanisms for finding problematic prompts resulting in safety-evasive outputs. \item Our extensive experiments based on the Inappropriate Image Prompts (I2P) dataset reveal the fact that around half of the prompts which originally can be tackled by the existing safety mechanisms are actually manipulable by our P4D to become problematic ones. \item We also observe that some of the existing safety mechanisms in T2I diffusion models could lead to a false sense of safety by ``\textit{information obfuscation}'' for red-teaming: when turning off the safety mechanism during the debugging process, it even becomes easier for our P4D to find the problematic prompts which are still effective to bypass the safety mechanism and produce inappropriate image content during the inference time. \end{itemize}